google/physical-web/documentation/introduction.md

 That being said, we completely expect others to experiment with a url+ID model that goes through their server (e.g. safeurls.com/?id=12345).
 That is perfectly acceptable and to be encouraged.
 Systems like that are likely to provide much better security and vetting of sites.
 But that is the beauty of URLs, there can be as many of these as you'd like and the system still works seamlessly.

+##5.5 Why the web?
+The Physical Web’s primary value is to enable a device to place at users’ fingertips anything from a tiny piece of location-based information to a full blown web app.

+* A dog collar could let you call a service to find the owner.
+* A bus could tell you its next stop.
+* A city rent-a-bike service could let you sign up on the spot.
+* A home appliance could offer an interactive tutorial.
+* An industrial robot could display diagnostic information.
+* A mall could offer a map.

+Each of these examples, taken by itself, is modestly useful.
+Taken as a whole, however, they imply a vast “long tail” where anything can offer information and utility.
+Native apps are great for high frequency usage.
+The web enables people to walk up and use something once with hardly any friction.

 ##6.
 Which platforms will you support?
 This is meant to be an extension of the web so it should work on every platform.
 We expect that each platform will experiment with a different UX to show the nearby devices.
 For example, the current Android app uses notifications while the iOS app will use lock screen notifications.
 We hope to see lots of experimentation here on how various platforms choose to show and rank this information.